georgibabovprojects/georgibabovprojects/README.md

-- 👋 Hi, I’m Georgi
+- 👋 Hi, I’m Georgi.
+This is my portfolio GitHub account.
 - 👀 I’m interested in full-stack application development.
 - 🌱 My projects are based on Spring Boot and React.js
 - 📫 Feel free to reach out to me!